scossin/pddiansm/README.md

     print(pddi)
 # 2683 (from 'colchicine') can interact with 18631 (from 'macrolides (sauf spiramycine)') in thesaurus version 2019_09
 ```
-This package contains ANSM substances mappings to Wikidata and RxNorm.

 ## Tests
 Run all the tests with this command: